In a rush? Here's a quick breakdon:

 “What we do see sometimes is that when practitioners are in the groove or the routine, they don’t always really observe what the children are doing closely enough,” Diana says.

-That’s why it’s so important that your practitioners are comfortable trying to understand what children are communicating through their behaviour.
-On that, I’d definitely recommend Wendy Usher’s article for us on how to hear a non-verbal child’s voice through their behaviour, or Sue Asquith’s brilliant piece on what behaviour really means in the early years.
+That’s why it’s so important that your practitioners are comfortable trying to understand what children are communicating through their behavior.
+On that, I’d definitely recommend Wendy Usher’s article for us on how to hear a non-verbal child’s voice through their behavior, or Sue Asquith’s brilliant piece on what behavior really means in the early years.

 Hopefully, you’ll come away from this piece with some confidence in what you already know, and some things to tweak if you need to make a few changes.